cloudflare/cloudflare-docs/content/byoip/address-maps.md

 {{<glossary-definition term_id="address map" prepend="The address map is ">}}

 When DNS records are [proxied](/dns/manage-dns-records/reference/proxied-dns-records/), [Cloudflare authoritative DNS](/dns/) will respond with the address(es) on the address map.

-Address maps do not change [how Cloudflare reaches the configured origin](/fundamentals/concepts/how-cloudflare-works/#how-cloudflare-works-as-a-reverse-proxy); the IP addresses defined on the **DNS** > **Records** under your zone continue to instruct Cloudflare how to reach the origin.
+Address maps do not change [how Cloudflare reaches the configured origin](/fundamentals/concepts/how-cloudflare-works/#how-cloudflare-works-as-a-reverse-proxy).
+The IP addresses defined on the **DNS** > **Records** under your zone continue to instruct Cloudflare how to reach the origin.

 Creating an address map does not automatically change DNS configuration.
 DNS responses only begin to change when a zone or account is added to a map.
 Additionally, address maps that are not yet enabled will not take effect in DNS responses.